Stephanie St.Clair Hamid in Custody

 in 1886 and came to the United States via Marseilles, France

 .
 In 1912 she arrived in Harlem.
 She was known for her deep involvement in the seedy gangster underworld.
 According to those who knew her, she was arrogant, sophisticated and astute to the ways of urban life.
 She reportedly told people that she was born in “European France” and was able to speak “flawless French” as opposed to the less refined French spoken by those in the Caribbean.
 Whenever people questioned her national origin, she would always respond in French.
 St. Clair also spoke Spanish.
 Noted for her fierce temper, St. Clair spouted profanity in various languages when angered or outraged by some perceived slight or injustice.
 Her eloquent sense of fashion was well- known throughout Harlem where she was referred to as Madame St.Clair.
-In other boroughs such as Manhattan, she was referred to as “Queenie.”
+In in the rest of Manhattan and other city boroughs, she was referred to as “Queenie.”

 St. Clair developed the first numbers bank located in Harlem.
 Here she and her partners, including Ellsworth “Bumpy” Johnson

 , made the first significant criminal fortunes in black New York

 .
 Initially they had little competition except for rival Casper Holstein